Public-Source Fraud Intelligence — Local, State, Federal

 Narrative

-Subject Em****ld Med****l C****r LLC (NPI ******4821) was identified through cross-referencing the █████████ exclusion list against active Medicare enrollment data maintained by █████████.
-The match was established using corporate name exact with a confidence level sufficient for human review.
+Subject Em****ld Med****l C****r LLC (NPI ******4821) was identified by cross-referencing the █████████ exclusion list against active Medicare enrollment data from █████████.
+Match: corporate name exact, confidence sufficient for human review.

 Proof ladder